GUDHI/gudhi-devel/.github/next_release.md

 Below is a list of changes:

 - [Delaunay complex](https://gudhi.inria.fr/python/latest/delaunay_complex_user.html)
-     - The Delaunay complex filtration values computed with different techniques:
+     - The Delaunay complex can be equipped with different filtrations:
           * Delaunay complex (no filtration values computed)
-          * Delaunay Čech complex (using minimal enclosing ball technique)
+          * Delaunay Čech complex (using minimal enclosing ball)
           * Alpha complex (moved in this new section)

 - [Module](link)